 Textile panels should be 30cm x 30 cm plus a margin of at least 2 cm all round.
 They can be made of any kind of textile.
-Any style or technique (embroidery, felting, appliqué , knitting etc) is OK as long as the panel is robust enough to fold up safely and to be hung, pinned or stitched to other panels.
+Any style or technique (embroidery, felting, appliqué , knitting etc) is OK as long as the panel is robust enough to fold up for posting, and to be hung up for display and taken down several times.
+It’s best not to make it too thick.
 Use of recycled or pre-used materials is strongly encouraged.
+Basic downloadable instructions are here Make a LEP Textile square .
 Some more suggestions are here.

 The written component should be short; 150 words maximum, but most contributions will be much briefer.
 It should say why the object/place/creature etc is precious, why it is endangered, and what you plan to do about it.
 You may want to go back to the three questions we started with, and do a bit more research , think, pray and/ or talk to people before you decide what to write.
 We will not publish names of panel makers, so you are the only person who knows what you say you will do – unless you tell others!